 How much does probate cost?

-The price of a probate application through a solicitor is currently £155, whilst the fee for those not done through a solicitor (personal applications) is £215.
-These fees are paid in addition to Inheritance Tax.
-These fees are to be paid at the same time you submit your application form to the Probate Registry, and are therefore payable before you have benefited from the estate.
+The price of a probate application through a solicitor is currently £155, whereas the fee for personal applications not done through a solicitor is £215.
+These fees are paid in addition to Inheritance Tax, and are paid at the same time you submit your application form to the Probate Registry.

 Following the initial probate application you may decide you wish to carry out the rest of the process yourself.
 However, if you decide to go through a solicitor to make it easier and faster, fees will be charged for the solicitor’s time.